-'My life in Hitler’s Germany' by Jérôme Prieur Preview screening
+Jérôme Prieur’s "My life in Hitler’s Germany" Preview screening

 France, documentary 104mn, Roche Productions, Arte, 2018.
 Produced by Dominique Tibi.
-With the support of the Foundation for the Memory of the Shoah.
+With the support of the Fondation pour la Mémoire de la Shoah.

 © Arte Sales

-In the summer of 1939, a major investigation is launched by three Harvard professors with the Germans who have been exiled since Hitler came to power: they must tell their life in Germany "before and after January 30, 1933", and why they chose exile.
-Men and women, of all ages, they are Jews, but also Protestants, Catholics, without religion, political opponents, resistors from all sides...
-The thousands of pages that they have blacked out and sent from all over the world have remained largely ignored until today.
-This film makes us hear for the first time the voices of these women and men who managed to flee in time from the country of the Nazis.
+In the summer of 1939, a major investigation was launched by three Harvard professors into the Germans who had been exiled since Hitler came to power: they were asked to recount their life in Germany "before and after 30 January 1933", and why they chose exile.
+Men and women, of all ages, they are Jews, but also Protestants, Catholics, without religion, political opponents, resisters of all stripes...
+The thousands of pages they have blackened and sent from all over the world have remained largely ignored until today.
+This film makes us hear for the first time the voices of those women and men who managed to flee the country of the Nazis in time.

 In the presence of Jérôme Prieur.

-Attention, this event being full, the remaining seats are in the retransmission room.
+Please note, as this event is fully booked, the remaining seats are in the broadcasting room.

 Free entry by reservation